smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Coolest NSAs have 10x the canopy of hottest

-"...the coolest neighborhoods have an order of magnitude more tree canopy than the hottest neighborhoods."
+“…the coolest neighborhoods have an order of magnitude more tree canopy than the hottest neighborhoods.”

-"...there was a 10-degree difference between the coolest and hottest neighborhoods in the city."
+“…there was a 10-degree difference between the coolest and hottest neighborhoods in the city.”

 #### Explanation

-An "order of magnitude" is an imprecise term but is generally considered to be 10.
+An “order of magnitude” is an imprecise term but is generally considered to be 10.
 Whether the figure is 10 or approaching 10 depends on whether mean or median is used.

 -   McElderry Park was the hottest, at a mean of 99.39 and a median of 99.3 degrees Fahrenheit.
 -   Gwynns Falls/Leakin Park was the coolest, at a mean of 90.75 and a median of 89.32 degrees Fahrenheit.

-The difference in temperatures between the city's mean hottest and coolest neighborhoods is -8.65 degrees Fahrenheit, whereas the difference between median is -9.98 degrees.
+The difference in temperatures between the city’s mean hottest and coolest neighborhoods is -8.65 degrees Fahrenheit, whereas the difference between median is -9.98 degrees.

 #### Supporting Code